Fujian White Crane

 Fujian White Crane descends in part from Shaolin Boxing and imitates characteristics of the white crane.
 This system is separate though related to Lohan Quan (Fujian Shaolin).
 The entire system of fighting was developed from observing the crane's movements, methods of attack and spirit, and may have evolved from the southern Shaolin animal styles.

 There is no singular Fujian White Crane system.
-Multiple branches are collectively referred to as Fujian White Crane, including Sleeping, Crying, Eating, Flying and Shaking Crane styles based on imitative characteristics of their techniques.
+Multiple branches are collectively referred to as Fujian White Crane, including Sleeping, Whooping, Feeding, Flying and Jumping Crane styles based on imitative characteristics of their techniques.
 This group does not include Tibetan White Crane, which developed independently in western and southern China.

+Features and characteristics

+The Fujian White Crane is a half-hard, half-soft style of Nanquan.
+It is a short-ranged fighting style where hand strikes are performed by imitating the crane's beak, with moves executed in conjunction with the movements of the practitioner's spine.

+Techniques delivered with legs are limited, but include defensive kicking and sweep techniques.
+The style has a strict moral code to ensure the students do not use its techniques for malicious purposes.

+For purpose of self-defense, this form uses various body parts (elbows, fingers, legs, palms, fists) and weapons, as well as movements that are coordinated, flexible and strong.

+Fujian White Crane places emphasis on evading the enemy attack, to bait the aggressor to open themselves for practitioner's own attacks.
+Many of the style's movements are targeted towards vulnerable body parts, such as the temple and throat.